Tonabrix1/araneae/README.md

 # araneae (arr-ah-nay)

-A multipurpose web-crawler which preforms lightning fast data collection and analysis for application security testing.
+A modular web-crawler and fuzzing framework which preforms data collection and analysis for application security testing.

 araneae can be used to rapidly enumerate a web based attack surface to make finding initial footholds and points of interest simple.

+It can be used to test for both common and niche vulnerabilities once the tester has a good map of the environment.

-It can also preform a methodical and in-depth analysis in order to find various types of vulnerablities, misconfigurations, and bugs in every inch of an application.
+And it can be used to preform a methodical and in-depth analysis in order to find various types of vulnerablities, misconfigurations, and bugs in every inch of an application.

 ![image](https://github.com/user-attachments/assets/ee840505-9aed-471d-ba7e-bf4f85a458ed)

 # What can araneae do?